-We will have the right, exercisable at our option, to cause all 2018 Notes then outstanding to be converted automatically if the "Daily VWAP" (as defined in the 2018 Indenture) per share of our common stock equals or exceeds 130% of the conversion price, which equates to approximately \$9.31 per share, on each of at least 20 VWAP Trading Days, whether or not consecutive, during any 30 consecutive VWAP Trading Day period commencing on or after the date we first issued the 2018 Notes.
+We will have the right, exercisable at our option, to cause all 2018 Notes then outstanding to be converted automatically if the "Daily VWAP" (as defined in the 2018 Indenture) per share of our common stock equals or exceeds 130% of the conversion price, which equates to approximately \$9.31 per share, on each of at least 20 "VWAP Trading Days" (as defined in the 2018 Indenture), whether or not consecutive, during any 30 consecutive VWAP Trading Day period commencing on or after the date we first issued the 2018 Notes.

-On November 6, 2020, we entered into a privately negotiated agreement with an investor who is a holder of our 2018 Notes to exchange approximately \$28.0 million aggregate principal amount of 2018 Notes for approximately \$28.0 million aggregate principal amount of newly issued 5.00% Convertible Senior Notes due 2048 (the 2020 Notes).
+On November 6, 2020, we entered into a privately negotiated agreement with an investor who is a holder of our 2018 Notes to exchange approximately \$28.0 million aggregate principal amount of 2018 Notes for approximately \$28.0 million aggregate principal amount of 2018 (the 2020 Notes).
 The issuance of the 2020 Notes closed on November 13, 2020.
-The 2020 Notes are governed pursuant to the Base Indenture between us and Wilmington dated as of October 17, 2018 as supplemented by the second supplemental indenture thereto dated as of November 13, 2020 (the Supplement Indenture and together with the Base Indenture, the 2020 Indenture).
+The 2020 Notes are governed pursuant to the Base Indenture between us and Wilmington dated as of October 17, 2018 as supplemented by the second supplemental indenture thereto dated as of November 13, 2020 (the 2020 Notes Supplemental Indenture and together with the Base Indenture, the 2020 Indenture).

-We will have the right, exercisable at our option, to cause all 2020 Notes then outstanding to be converted automatically if the "Daily VWAP" (as defined in the 2020 Indenture) per share of our common stock equals or exceeds 123.08% of the conversion price on each of at least 20 "VWAP Trading Days" (as defined in the 2020 Indenture), whether or not consecutive, during any 30 consecutive VWAP Trading Day period commencing on or after the date we first issued the 2020 Notes.
+We will have the right, exercisable at our option, to cause all 2020 Notes then outstanding to be converted automatically if the "Daily VWAP" (as defined in the 2020 Indenture) per share of our common stock equals or exceeds 123.08% of the conversion price on each of at least 20 "VWAP Trading Days" (as defined in the 2020 Indenture), whether or not consecutive, during any 30 consecutive VWAP Trading Day period commencing on or after the date we first issued the 2020 Notes (2020 Notes Mandatory Conversion Option).